cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 To add an affinity group:

 #.
-Log in to the OOTC UI as an administrator or user.
+Log in to the OOTC UI.

 #.
-In the left navigation bar, click Affinity Groups.
+In the left navigation bar, click Affinity Groups in the Compute menu. |compute-icon.png|

 #.
 Click Add affinity group.
 In the dialog box, fill in the following
    fields: